 Prescription drugs were never designed to fix or cure, but only to mask or dampen symptoms.
 Of prime importance, therefore, is to discover the underlying reasons that a prescription for Lexapro was first started.
 Each person will have their own history of symptomology.
 The process of antidepressant tapering can be considerably eased by addressing the root causes for symptoms as part of the plan.

 Lexapro Discontinuation Syndrome

 Antidepressant drug sales in Canada doubled from 2002 to 2017, according to government statistical tables.1 American consumers are targeted to purchase $16 billion in antidepressant drugs by 2023 2 with the SSRI drug class — such as Lexapro — leading the way.
 And these statistics continue to rise around the globe.
 Yet, despite such an astounding number of people starting an SSRI prescription, there is a deafening silence about antidepressant discontinuation syndrome, which according to even a cursory review of extant medical literature, is a common occurrence when a person tries to stop taking the drug.3 Certainly, most of our clients report no such warnings were given to them prior to beginning on Lexapro.
-At Alternative to Meds Center, we have specialized in assisting persons suffering from discontinuation syndrome for over 15 years.
+At Alternative to Meds Center, we have specialized for the better part of two decades in successfully assisting thousands of persons who were suffering from discontinuation syndrome.
 An inpatient setting is often recommended because of the level of support that is needed.